 We never dated, and our friendship drifted apart after I got restless about getting into radio, and moved on to the Connecticut School of Broadcasting in 1984.
 This… this was a mistake.
 I went to CSB mostly because of their vaunted placement method (advertised incessantly on TV and radio at the time).
 You know what that turned out to be?
 A binder full of ads cut out of the trade magazines — in other words, I could’ve subscribed to the trades for 10 years for what my parents paid for one year at CSB.
 Don’t get me wrong, the training finally paid off.
 20 years later.

 There was one other actual dating attempt in there somewhere – a woman I met through the bowling business.
 For years, I’d been involved with the organizations that ran youth bowling on Long Island, and she was another of the volunteers.
 We dated a few times, it looked like things might get interesting, and… well, I don’t know, honestly.
 I don’t recall if I ever found out why she stopped returning my calls.
-It just… ended.
+It just… ended (although she did wind up dating another volunteer right after we fizzled out).
 Distance has muddied the timeline, but I think this was before or at the same time as I was working at B.Dalton.
 After this, I pretty much stopped looking.

 Somewhere in there, I found time to finally get a degree – my Associate’s in Liberal Arts from Nassau Community College.